 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842), to increase the transparency and comparability about leases among entities.
 The new guidance requires lessees to recognize a lease liability and a corresponding lease asset for virtually all lease contracts.
 It also requires additional disclosures about leasing arrangements.
 ASU 2016-02 is effective for interim and annual periods beginning after December 15, 2018, and requires a modified retrospective approach to adoption assuming the Company will remain an emerging growth company at that date.
 Early adoption is permitted.
 In September 2017, the FASB issued ASU No. 2017-13, which to clarify effective dates that public business entities and other entities were required to adopt ASC Topic 842 for annual reporting.
 A public business entity that otherwise would not meet the definition of a public business entity except for a requirement to include or the inclusion of its financial statements or financial information in another entity's filing with the SEC adopting ASC Topic 842 for annual reporting periods beginning after December 15, 2020, and interim reporting periods within annual reporting periods beginning after December 15, 2021.
 ASU No. 2017-13 also amended that all components of a leveraged lease be recalculated from inception of the lease based on the revised after-tax cash flows arising from the change in the tax law, including revised tax rates.
 The difference between the amounts originally recorded and the recalculated amounts must be included in income of the year in which the tax law is enacted.
-The Company has not early adopted this update and it will become effective on July 1, 2022 after FASB delayed the effective date for emerging growth companies with ASU 2020-05.
-The Company is currently evaluating the impact of this new standard on its consolidated financial statements and related disclosures.
+The Company has not early adopted this update and it became effective on July 1, 2022 after FASB delayed the effective date for emerging growth companies with ASU 2020-05.
+Upon adoption of this new standard on July 1, 2022, it resulted in the recording of right-of-use assets and lease liabilities of approximately \$0.1 million.